ManageIQ/multi_repo/README.md

 - Go to https://github.com/settings/tokens
 - Choose "Generate New Token"
 - Give the token a description
-- At a mimimum, choose "repo" for the permissions.
+- At a minimum, choose "repo" for the permissions.
 - Click "Generate Token"
 - Copy the token given to you, and keep it in a safe location, as once you leave the page, the token is no longer accessible